amirabbasasadi/RockyML/tutorials/zagros/concepts.md

 - Problem constraints
 - Hints for generating feasible soltuions or evolving the existing ones

-### Population
+### Swarm
-Most meta-huristic search algorithms such as Genetic algorithms, PSO, differential evoultion and ... are based on tweaking a set of solutions to obtain a satisfying result.
+Most meta-huristic search algorithms such as Genetic algorithms, PSO, differential evoultion and ... are based on iteratively tweaking a set of solutions to obtain a satisfying result.
+In Zagros it's called *swarm* while in context of Genetic Algorithms is known as *population*.
 Whatever we call it, It represents the set of potential solutions.
 Since Zagros is a large-scale optimizer, It distributes the population across multiple nodes.
 We call each memeber of this population a *particle*.

 #### Groups
-To increase exploration, Some meta-huristic approaches divide the population into specific subsets.
+To increase exploration, Some meta-huristic approaches divide the swarm into specific subsets.
 For instance *TribesPSO* splits the swarm in groups called *Tribe*.
 Note in Zagros, all particles of a *group* must reside on the same node.
 Although this division is often hierd to avoid being trapped in local minimums and increasing exploration, Zagros orginizes particles in groups to achieve thread-safety.

-### Search Strategies
+### Strategies
-After initializing the population, every algorithm suggusts its own way to evolve the particles.
-Particle Swarm updates the particles using a set of velocity vectors, Genetic Algorithms use mutation and cross-over, Differential Evolution uses the differnece of current particles and so on.
-In Zagros, Any policy to change the existing particles is called a *Search Strategy*.
+A *strategy* is any procedure that changes the current swarm.
+In Zagros many optimization sub-routines are defined as strategies.
+For example:
+- Initialization strategies : responsible to generate an initial swarm
+- Search strategies: represent the logic of an specific optimization algorithm.
+For example a mutation strategy may add a random value to a particle.
+- Communication strategies: particles on differenti nodes can communicate to share their solutions or other information of search space though patterns specified by communication strategies.
+Such patterns can be local or global across the whole cluster.